kensanata/just-halberds/Knives.md

 **Fighting**: Weapon handling and killing.
 **Fire**: Magic dealing with flames, explosions and destruction.
 **First Aid**: Cleaning and stitching up wounds, setting bones, caring for the sick.
-**Fusion**: Magic that fuses living things with other living things and things.
+**Fusion**: Magic that fuses living beings with other living beings or with inanimate objects.
 **Healing**: Magic that restores power to living beings and breaks curses.
 **Illusion**: Magic that makes others believe things that are not true.
 **Literacy**: Reading and writing.